Frequently Asked Questions

 To be considered a NYS resident for purposes of receiving the Enhanced Tuition Award, you must have resided in the State for 12 continuous months prior to the term for which the award is being sought.

-An Enhanced Tuition Award recipient can receive up to $6,000 through a combination of their TAP award, ETA award and a match from their private college.
-For example, a student who receives a $1,000 TAP award would receive an additional $5,000 – half of which would be paid by the state for the ETA program and half by his or her college.
+An Enhanced Tuition Award recipient can receive up to $6,000 through a combination of their TAP award, ETA award, and a match from their private college (up to $3,000 from New York State and up to $3,000 already included in your Saint Rose merit scholarship).
+For example, a student who receives a $1,000 TAP award would receive an additional $5,000 – half of which would be paid by the state for the ETA program and half by his or her college.*

 Yes.
 Students who are currently attending Saint Rose are eligible to receive an Enhanced Tuition Award, provided they are currently on track to complete their degree on time.